2 Acts, Book Musical, Rated R

 This clever and pointed satire exposes the steamy underbelly of American political corruption.

+With a driving, riveting rock score, The Fix, is a biting, dark, and laugh-out-loud satire of the presidential election process.
 The show originally opened at London's Donmar Warehouse in 1997 and was nominated for four Olivier awards.

 Visit the The Fix page on MTI ShowSpace to share and view photos, video, costume and prop rentals and more.
 Click here.

 Kelsey Grammer, who plays Scrooge in the Menken/Ahrens "A Christmas Carol" on NBC in 2004, was in a workshop production of the musical "Sunday in the Park with George" when he read for the guest role of Crane in "Cheers."